alex-campulungeanu/sortatorul/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.

 ## TODO
-[ ] manual url box should be disabled when loading for posts [ ] treat axios 500 with interceptors https://dev.to/mperon/axios-error-handling-like-a-boss-333d [x] the response from lambda is a JSON but is treated as text, why ?
+[ ] mark somehoue what is the current order selected for comments [ ] manual url box should be disabled when loading for posts [ ] treat axios 500 with interceptors https://dev.to/mperon/axios-error-handling-like-a-boss-333d [x] the response from lambda is a JSON but is treated as text, why ?